Norovirus: Replication cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment to host receptors, which mediates endocytosis.
 Positive-stranded RNA virus transcription is the method of replication.
 Translation takes place by leaky scanning and RNA termination-reinitiation.
 Humans and other mammals serve as the natural host.
 Transmission routes are fecal-oral and contamination.

 Pathophysiology

 When a person becomes infected with norovirus, the virus replicates within the small intestine.
-The principal symptom is acute gastroenteritis, characterized by nausea, forceful vomiting, watery diarrhea, and abdominal pain, that develops between 12 and 48 hours after exposure, and lasts for 24–72 hours.
+The principal symptom is acute gastroenteritis, characterized by nausea, forceful vomiting, watery diarrhea, and abdominal pain, that develops 12 to 48 hours after exposure and lasts for 24–72 hours.
 Sometimes there is loss of taste, general lethargy, weakness, muscle aches, headache, cough, and/or low-grade fever.
 The disease is usually self-limiting.

 Severe illness is rare; although people are frequently treated at the emergency ward, they are rarely admitted to the hospital.
 The number of deaths from norovirus in the United States is estimated to be around 570–800 each year, with most of these occurring in the very young, the elderly, and persons with weakened immune systems.
-Symptoms may become life-threatening in these groups if dehydration or electrolyte imbalance is ignored or not treated.
+Symptoms may become life-threatening in these groups if dehydration or electrolyte imbalance is ignored or left untreated.